zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_pipes.rst

    DEFINE_PIPE(PRIV_PIPE, 1024);

-To utilize this pipe from a different source file use the following syntax:
+To use this pipe from a different source file use the following syntax:

 .. code-block:: c